EarthenSky/advent-of-code-2019/README.md

 I wrote it in C++ and tried to structure it nicely and stuff.

-Okay I don't know how to write c++ properly; i'm pretty much just writing broken c.
+EDIT: Okay I don't know how to write c++ properly; i'm pretty much just writing broken c.
 Gonna use C# instead.

-Now I'm just using this to learn new languages, but at least it's still fun.
+EDIT 2: Now I'm just using this to learn new languages, but at least it's still fun.

 <br><br>